lean-delivery/ansible-role-weblogic/README.md

 ## Summary
 --------------

-This role installs Oracle WebLogic Server on Linux platforms Commerce Content Acquisition System (CAS) on Linux platforms which allows to build and deploy enterprise Java EE applications.
+This role installs Oracle WebLogic Server on Linux platforms which allows to build and deploy enterprise Java EE applications.

 Requirements